 - Other security tools: It’s important to extend your security practices to the cloud by implementing intrusion prevention technology, system configuration procedures, patch management policies, malware protection and so on.
 For the tightest protection, implement new tools that are designed to work specifically with Azure.

-As a Microsoft Gold Certified and Microsoft Cloud Solution Provider partner, OneNeck IT Solutions can help you architect, deploy and manage your cloud solution powered by Azure.
-Our team will support your environments 24/7, from initial design to ongoing management of your IT infrastructure, allowing your organization to focus the right people and resources on your strategic business initiatives — all while increasing efficiency and overall productivity.
+As a Microsoft Gold Certified and Microsoft Cloud Solution Provider partner, OneNeck can help you architect, deploy and manage your Azure cloud solution.
+Our team will support your environments 24/7, from initial design to ongoing management of your Azure infrastructure, allowing your organization to focus the right people and resources on your strategic business initiatives — all while increasing efficiency and overall productivity.